 Becky Hirst is a consultant in Palliative Medicine in South Yorkshire.
 She has had two episodes of moderate to severe depression, the first as a specialty registrar in 2004, both of which required significant time off work.
 In 2007 she won the BMA News writing competition writing about her experience, and was also interviewed on […]

-Senior First Opinion Vet, Rutland House Veterinary Hospital I qualified as a veterinary surgeon in 2004, and spent three and a half years in mixed practice before moving to small animal practice.
-I am now senior vet at a busy, multisite first opinion practice, involved in the British Veterinary Association as regional representative for the […]
+Stephanie Walsh is a senior first-opinion veterinary surgeon at Rutland House Veterinary Hospital.
+I qualified as a veterinary surgeon in 2004, and spent three and a half years in mixed practice before moving to small animal practice.
+I am now senior vet at a busy, multisite first opinion practice, involved in the British Veterinary Association […]

-Consultant psychiatrist and clinical director I have had a long career in psychiatry, which has been intertwined with my own mental health problems.
-The latter started relatively abruptly with a puerperal psychosis prior to my psychiatric training, and I have had many episodes over the years, involving hospitalisations and electroconvulsive therapy, as well as drug […]
+Dr Rebecca Lawrence is a consultant psychiatrist and clinical director.
+I have had a long career in psychiatry, which has been intertwined with my own mental health problems.
+The latter started relatively abruptly with a puerperal psychosis prior to my psychiatric training, and I have had many episodes over the years, involving hospitalisations and electroconvulsive […]

-Director, Priory Veterinary Surgeons Reigate, Surrey I can honestly say that my life has been enriched by the lessons I have learnt from having mental illness.
-The aspects of my character and the feelings that I have been made to confront and examine closely have made me a much better and a more grounded person. […]
+Steve Carter is a Director at Priory Veterinary Surgeons in Reigate, Surrey.
+I can honestly say that my life has been enriched by the lessons I have learnt from having mental illness.
+The aspects of my character and the feelings that I have been made to confront and examine closely have made me a much better […]

 ‘My name is Susan, I am a senior GP and I have a history of depression.’
 Dr Susan Atcheson is a senior GP and a member of the DSN committee.
 Read her story in GP View.